Vivek-04022001/documentation/plone.app.dexterity/reference/manipulating-content-objects.md

 modified(context)
 ```

-In tests, it is sometimes necessary to reindex explicitly.
+In tests, it's sometimes necessary to reindex explicitly.
 This can be done with the following.

 ```python